ianmarshall007/ianmarshall007.github.io/_posts/2017-06-01-erotic-massage-and-the-hot-wife-part-2.markdown

 - moved his hands
 - set up the room
 - time
+description: Erotic Massage in Cape Town for the liberated sexy hot wife.
+This is part 2 of the Erotic Story.
 ---

 For Part one of this erotic story, click read [Erotic Massage and the Hot Wife](/erotic-massage-and-the-hot-wife/)